Dutch publisher pulls disputed Anne Frank book | DW | 23.03.2022

 The Diary of Anne Frank has been translated into many languages

-A team of six Dutch academics, Bart van der Boom, Petra van den Boomgard, Aaldrik Hermans, Raymund Schütz, Laurien Vastenhout and Bart Wallet, however concluded that there was "not any serious evidence for this grave accusation."
-Their criticism of the investigation is detailed in a 68-page-long report, titled "The Betrayal of Anne Frank: A Refutation."
+A team of six Dutch academics, Bart van der Boom, Petra van den Boomgard, Aaldrik Hermans, Raymund Schütz, Laurien Vastenhout and Bart Wallet, however, concluded that there was "not any serious evidence for this grave accusation."
+Their criticism of the investigation is detailed in a 68-page report, titled "The Betrayal of Anne Frank: A Refutation."

 "Why would someone leave the relative safety of a hiding place to betray others when there was no actual motive for doing so because he, his children and his wife were already all in hiding?
 To sum up: there is no motive," states the report, as quoted by Israeli newspaper Haaretz.